San Mateo Parking TrackSign Up for Project Updates

-A construction contract for the project has not been issued and no installation work is expected until 2020.
+A construction contract for the project is projected to be issued in August 2020.
 Prior to the start of any installation work, Caltrain will communicate with residents, businesses and other interested members of the public to discuss the project in more detail.

 During the installation of the parking track, due to the nature of construction there may be temporary, localized noise impacts.
 When the replacement parking track is complete, it would likely be accessed approximately once a month as needed.